Women's Center Initiatives

-- Diversity Scholarships - In partnership with the Office of Community Engagement (DCE) and industry partners, the Women's Center supports retention scholarships for LGBTQ students who have a record of academic excellence, show significant financial need, and actively demonstrates leadership to positively impact the campus environment for gay, lesbian, bisexual, transgender and queer communities.
+- Diversity Scholarships - In partnership with the Office of Community Engagement (OCE), industry partners, and the Keith - Huckaba Endowed Student Support Fund, the Women's Center supports retention scholarships for LGBTQ students who have a record of academic excellence, show significant financial need, and actively demonstrates leadership to positively impact the campus environment for gay, lesbian, bisexual, transgender and queer communities.
 This scholarship can be used to cover education related expenses including tuition, fees and housing.

 GESA (Gender Education, Support and Awareness): Dialogues across workplace, study space and community